apache/drill/_docs/configure-drill/078-configuring-web-ui-and-rest-api-security.md

 * javax.net.ssl.trustStorePassword
   Password for accessing the trusted keystore file.

-## Prerequisites for Web UI and REST API Security
+## Prerequisites for Web Console and REST API Security

-You need to perform the following configuration tasks using Web UI and REST API security.
+You need to perform the following configuration tasks using Web Console and REST API security.

 * [User Authentication]({{site.baseurl}}/docs/configuring-user-authentication/)
-* Set up Web UI administrators
+* Set up Web Console administrators
-  Optionally, you can set up Web UI administrator-user groups to facilitate management of multiple Web UI administrators.
+  Optionally, you can set up Web Console administrator-user groups to facilitate management of multiple Web Console administrators.

-## Setting up Web UI Administrators and Administrator-User Groups
+## Setting up Web Console Administrators and Administrator-User Groups

 Configure the following system options using the [ALTER SYSTEM]({{site.baseurl}}/docs/alter-system/) command: